The Chair of Unity Octave ("Unity Week") starts on Tuesday January 18 and ends on Tuesday January 25.

 Before the 1960s, January 18 was the Feast of the Chair of S Peter at Rome (while February 22 celebrated his Chair, that is to say, his episcopate, in Antioch).
 The Feast of the Conversion of S Paul on January 25 still survives, even in the Novus Ordo.

-In the Good Old Days, the Wantage Sisters ... who now comprise our Ordinariate Sisters in Birmingham ... the praying heart of the Ordinariate, as our Ordinary puts it ... used to publish an annual ORDO "in strict accordance with the Use of the Western Church".
+In the Good Old Days, the Wantage Sisters ... who now comprise our Ordinariate Sisters ... the praying heart of the Ordinariate, as our Ordinary puts it ... used to publish an annual ORDO "in strict accordance with the Use of the Western Church".
 This was widely used both in Anglo-Papalist churches and in Anglo-Catholic churches generally.
-The latest one was probably that of 1969.
+The latest one was probably that of 1969, which I still have.
 Before January 18, the following information is printed:

 CHURCH UNITY OCTAVE BEGINS